legends2k/blog/content/note/git_nuances.md

 # Overloaded `checkout`

 Keep getting confused between the various tasks that the overloaded `checkout` command performs?
 It’s used to create new branches, switch branches and restore files from the index or a reference.
-You don’t have to use it much these days; [Git 2.23 added two very useful commands][switch-restore-release] to remedy the situation[^1]:
+You don’t have to use it much these days; [Git 2.23 added two very useful commands][switch-restore-release] to remedy the situation[^experimental]:

 {{< highlight bash >}}
 # create new branch